War in the Park

 "Evina, this is what I was destined to do.
-If I don't come back, please remember me at least."
+If I don't come back, please make sure I'm remembered."

-Johnson's eyes briefly switched focus to the horse on the balcony.
+Johnson's eyes briefly switched focus to Glue Stick on the balcony.

 Johnson growled with rage.
 He chased Glue Stick into the building as fast as he could.